 Preschool Prep Activity Sheets

-Here are a few of mine and Chloe’s favorites.
+Here are a few of my favorite preschool printable worksheets.
 Check out the blogs they come from because they can also be a wealth of information!

 Dotting, Tracing, Cutting: Keeper of the Memories

 I couldn’t choose just one from her free preschool collection, so here are a few that I really enjoyed for Chloe!
 Click the link or photo to see some other great options!

 Tracing, Coloring: Tot Schooling